neuroscout/neuroscout/docs/cli/index.md

 The recommended way to install and use _neuroscout-cli_ is using container technologies.
 Containers greatly facilitate the management of software dependencies, and increase reproducibility of results.

 You can also install _neuroscout-cli_ directly on your system using a manually prepared environment.
-Note that it may be more difficult to pin down dependencies using thier approach.
+Note that it may be more difficult to pin down dependencies using their approach.

 ### Containerized Execution